 Our office hosts a series of writing events throughout the year that provide postdocs and PhD students with the opportunity to write together in a comfortable, quiet space with light refreshments.
 Participants set writing goals, and at the event’s conclusion, we debrief in a supportive, affirming environment.

 Professional Development Workshops

-OPI co-host and promotes workshops, trainings sponsored by the Graduate School and other campus groups
+The OPI co-hosts and promotes workshops and trainings sponsored by the Graduate School and other campus groups.
+View upcoming workshops.

 New Faculty Program

 The Office of Postdoctoral Initiatives promotes workshops and trainings listed in the The New Faculty Program (NFP) at the University.

 Advising is a critical area of focus for the University and a key ingredient for a successful postdoc experience.
 Each year, the Office of Postdoctoral Initiatives recognizes two outstanding faculty members who demonstrate excellence in their advising of Postdoctoral Fellows and Associates.

 We advocate and encourage best practices in advising among faculty and postdocs.